 On this one day, guests of the expo (myself included) will be present for a richer gathering of Harry Potter talent, both cast and crew, than any that has existed since the days of filming.
 And this day, unlike those days on set, is public.
 The actual expo space on this day will feature industry members both film and otherwise, whose talents actually made the adaptations possible and who continue to serve the Potter community worldwide.
 Furthermore, J.K.
 Rowling’s own charity, Lumos, is the sole charitable beneficiary of Expo Patronum.
 SO MANY people have said YES to Expo Patronum, and I am very proud to say that I am one of them.
 So.
 Have you?

-If you’ve ever fallen in love with the ideal of the wizarding world or thought of partaking in a magical experience in England, if you’ve ever worn your Harry Potter robes out in public, if you’ve ever stared down that Death Eater while he searches the train for Harry Potter while watching Deathly Hallows – Part 1 or wanted to know if that Scabior guy secretly smelled good, if you’ve ever wandered what the intelligent, remarkable people who were cast as Dudley Dursley, Katie Bell, Percy Weasley, 11-year-old Sirius Black, 15-year-old James Potter, Zacharias Smith, Griphook and Flitwick, Romilda Vane, and Padma Patil did after the lights went off and the call sheets stopped coming, there is simply no better forum to find out than this limited-capacity event, in person, at the ExCel expo center in London on April 18.
+If you’ve ever fallen in love with the idea of the wizarding world or thought of partaking in a magical experience in England, if you’ve ever worn your Harry Potter robes out in public, if you’ve ever stared down that Death Eater while he searches the train for Harry Potter while watching Harry Potter and the Deathly Hallows – Part 1 or wanted to know if that Scabior guy secretly smelled good, if you’ve ever wondered what the intelligent, remarkable people who were cast as Dudley Dursley, Katie Bell, Percy Weasley, 11-year-old Sirius Black, 15-year-old James Potter, Zacharias Smith, Griphook and Flitwick, Romilda Vane, and Padma Patil did after the lights went off and the call sheets stopped coming, there is simply no better forum to find out than this limited-capacity event, in person, at the ExCel expo center in London on April 18.